neverlocal/blog/_posts/2024-06-12-obfuscating-quantum-circuits-zx.md

 Such equivocal hash functions have been proved to exist, for instance in [this paper](https://eprint.iacr.org/2020/107), using ordered affine partitions.
 Unfortunately, the proof there is essentially non-constructive, so the problem of 'actually building the thing' still stands.
 We had a first stab at building these gadgets explicitly [here](https://github.com/The-QSig-Commission/QSigCommissionWiki/wiki/Hash-functions-from-ordered-affine-partitions), but Lev, one of the main researchers involved in this project, quickly broke the mechanism.

-Now we have some other candidate constructions: Lev is working on implementing Quantum 1-shot tokens using claw-free functions -- hopefully a post about this willfollow soon! -- whereas Stefano and Richie are investingating an alternative approach based on [ZX-calculus](https://en.wikipedia.org/wiki/ZX-calculus), which will be the focus of this post.
+Now we have some other candidate constructions: Lev is working on implementing Quantum 1-shot tokens using claw-free functions &mdash; hopefully a post about this willfollow soon! &mdash; whereas Stefano and Richie are investingating an alternative approach based on [ZX-calculus](https://en.wikipedia.org/wiki/ZX-calculus), which will be the focus of this post.

 In general, all of these endeavours piggyback to the same problem, namely that the construction used to implement an equivocal hash function needs to be *obfuscated* in some way.
 This has a very precise meaning in cryptography, but the layman interpretation of 'obfuscated' would be 'turn the code into a sort of black box: people can feed inputs and read outputs, but have no clue about how the program behaves'.
 This is called 'black-box obfuscation', and has been unfortunately proven to be [infeasible](https://dash.harvard.edu/bitstream/handle/1/12644697/9034637.pdf).
-The next best thing is called [indistinguishability obfuscation](https://en.wikipedia.org/wiki/Indistinguishability_obfuscation) -- abbreviated 'iO' -- and, citing Wikipedia, it means more or less something like this:
+The next best thing is called [indistinguishability obfuscation](https://en.wikipedia.org/wiki/Indistinguishability_obfuscation) &mdash; abbreviated 'iO' &mdash; and, citing Wikipedia, it means more or less something like this:

 > In cryptography, indistinguishability obfuscation (abbreviated IO or iO) is a type of software obfuscation with the defining property that obfuscating any two programs that compute the same mathematical function results in programs that cannot be distinguished from each other.
 Informally, such obfuscation hides the implementation of a program while still allowing users to run it.